swamphacks/developer-docs/CONTRIBUTING.md

 # Contributing @SwampHacks
 Making clear and concise changes to projects is beneficial and helps save time.
 As a developer, SwampHacks expects you to follow these rules when contributing to any of the repositories under the organization.

+## Git Flow
+SwampHacks follows a slightly modified version of Git Flow (no development branch).
 When making changes, you should follow the task branching strategy outlined below:

 > Master is a protected branch – all commits must be made from a non-protected branch and submitted via a pull request